computationalmystic/sengfs19-group6/group-frontend/AugurInformatics-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.

+## Sprint 3 Design Descriptions

+This Front-End design was created based off the wireframes drafted in the previous sprint.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.